 Middle school memory: I remember I had a short-lived obsession with drawing fairies in 7th grade.
 I encouraged my friends to join me in creating these fantasy creatures.
 It soon became clear, however, that the world of sweet little fairies I had envisioned was not going to materialize.
 My friends only wanted to draw monster fairies.
 Fantasy ruined.

 Kavita has experience as a science instructor and tutor, oral historian, environmental educator and gardener.
 She was drawn to AMS as a place where experiential work provides the basis for meaningful inquiry.
 Kavita enjoys hiking, finding mushrooms and wildflowers, running, cooking, board games and gardening.
-This is her tenth year at AMS.
+This is her eleventh year at AMS.
 She recently stepped down as Clerk to work part time this year.
 She has always been a teacher and has been the school’s Kitchen Coordinator.
 She enjoys working with middle schoolers because she finds them curious and asking the big questions while also being super playful.

 Middle school memory: In 7th grade, I had really long hair, down to my waist.
 The boy behind me in Language Arts used to toss my braids as I tried to pay attention in class.
 To get even, I ding dong ditched his house.
 I am appreciative that AMS teaches our students better conflict resolution skills.